Open-source licenses for game developers

 - MIT, Apache 2.0, BSD, ISC, Zlib, Unlicense, CC0

-- The "permissive" cluster.
+- Safe for commercial closed-source games.
+The "permissive" cluster.
 You can use the code in a commercial closed-source game with essentially no obligation beyond including a copyright notice somewhere (often in a credits screen or a NOTICES file shipped with the build).
 Apache 2.0 additionally includes a patent grant, which is mildly useful but rarely the deciding factor for a game.
 CC0 and Unlicense are effectively "do anything", with no attribution required, though it is still polite to credit the author.

 - LGPL 2.1 / LGPL 3.0

-- Permissive if you dynamically link to the library and ship the unmodified library binary alongside your game.
+- Workable with care — dynamic linking only.
+Permissive if you dynamically link to the library and ship the unmodified library binary alongside your game.
 Static linking, modifying the library, or bundling everything into a single executable triggers the same "you must release your changes" obligations as full GPL.
 For Unity, Godot, and most engines this means LGPL libraries are workable but require care — typically you ship the library as a separate DLL/SO/dylib and document that users can replace it.

 - GPL 2.0, GPL 3.0, AGPL

-- "Copyleft" — if any part of your shipped game incorporates GPL code, the entire game must be released under a GPL-compatible license, including all your own code and assets.
+- Almost always a deal-breaker for closed-source commercial games.
+"Copyleft" — if any part of your shipped game incorporates GPL code, the entire game must be released under a GPL-compatible license, including all your own code and assets.
 For a closed-source commercial game this is almost always a deal-breaker.
 AGPL goes a step further and applies to network-accessible code too, which is relevant if you ship a multiplayer game with a server component.
 GPL code is fantastic for studying and learning from, and perfectly fine for game-jam, open-source, or modding projects.

 - Creative Commons (CC-BY, CC-BY-SA, CC-BY-NC, CC-BY-ND)

-- Common on art, audio, and music assets, not really meant for source code.
+- For assets, not code — and check the suffix.
+Common on art, audio, and music assets, not really meant for source code.
 CC-BY is permissive with attribution.
 CC-BY-SA is "share-alike" and behaves like a copyleft license for the asset, meaning your derivative work has to use the same license.
 CC-BY-NC forbids commercial use entirely and is unsuitable for any commercial game.
 CC-BY-ND forbids modification, which makes it useless for almost any practical asset workflow.

 - Custom or proprietary

-- Anything else — "source-available", "free for personal use", "free until you earn $X", "Business Source License", "Server Side Public License", or no license file at all.
+- Treat as not-licensed-for-your-use until you read the terms.
+Anything else — "source-available", "free for personal use", "free until you earn $X", "Business Source License", "Server Side Public License", or no license file at all.
 Treat as not-licensed-for-your-use until you have read the actual terms.
 A repository with no LICENSE file is, under default copyright law, all-rights-reserved even if it is publicly visible on GitHub; the right to view source on a public site is not the same as the right to use or redistribute it.

 The rules of thumb that save the most time